Learn more about Civil Air Patrol’s Cadet program.

 What uniforms do cadets wear?

 New cadets need one uniform to get started.
-Eventually, the cadet will want to have both the camouflage utility uniform (ABU or BDU) and the Air Force-style blue uniform.
+Eventually, the cadet will want to have both the camouflage utility uniform (ABU) and the Air Force-style blue uniform.

 How do cadets obtain uniforms?